Immigration to Guatemala: Koreans

 Koreans make up the largest Asian community in Guatemala, it is also one of the most recent diaspora that have come to Guatemala.
 The first Korean immigrants came to the country around 1985, two decades after massive migration to Hispanic America.
 Koreans in Guatemala are involved in processing activities, such as clothing factories which export to the United States, and other businesses such as restaurants, supermarkets, beauty salons, butcher shops, travel agencies and bakeries.
 In 1997, there were 2,000 Koreans.
 That number has been increasing.
-According to Youl Yoo Dong, president of the Association of Koreans in Guatemala, between 6,000-7,000 Koreans live in Guatemala.
+According to Youl Yoo Dong, president of the Association of Koreans in Guatemala, between 6,000–7,000 Koreans live in Guatemala.
 90% live in the capital city.
 Due to this growth, a Korea Town has been established in Guatemala City, which will be called Seoul Avenue, located on the 32nd Avenue, between the roadway Mateo Flores and 1st Street, Zone 7 of the capital.

 Chinese

 Chinese immigration is another Asian diaspora in Guatemala.
-It began in the twentieth century, specifically during the period between 1890-1990.
-According to the book of Luodi-Shenggen vonference titled The Chinese in Guatemala (1890s-1990s) by José Campang Chang, immigrants take part in the country's economy, they do not lose their customs.
+It began in the twentieth century, specifically during the period between 1890 and 1990.
+According to the book of Luodi-Shenggen vonference titled The Chinese in Guatemala (1890s–1990s) by José Campang Chang, immigrants take part in the country's economy, they do not lose their customs.
 The same book says that by the end of the nineteenth and early of twentieth century, Guatemala was a one-way traffic for Chinese that wanted to get to Chinatown in California.

 Amelia Lau Carling, who was born in Guatemala, wrote a book about a Chinese family in Guatemala City which showed interactions between Mayan, Chinese, and Spanish elements of the country.